kolavennusai2006-cpu/CityPulse/README.md

         │        │        │
         └────────┼────────┘
                  ↓
             CIVIC EVENT

-The graph is designed to represent:
+The graph represents:

 Observed Signals
 Temporal Relationships
 Spatial Relationships
 Possible Relationships
-Correlation is not automatically treated as causation.
+⚠️ Correlation is not automatically treated as causation.

 CityPulse uses evidence-oriented language such as: